anthonylouismorton/Code-201/reading-notes/Read-12.md

 ### Drawing text
 - Canvas has two methods to render text:
   1. fillText: This will fill text at a given point
   2. strokeText: This will stroke text at a given point
-- Text in the canvas element can be styled simliar to HTML text, but through JS and not CSS
+- Text in the canvas element can be styled similar to HTML text but through JS and not CSS